Menzelya

-The maximal mineralization is 400-800 mg/L. The average sediment deposition at the river mouth per year reaches 100 mm.
+The maximal mineralization is 400–800 mg/L. The average sediment deposition at the river mouth per year reaches 100 mm.
 The maximal discharge is 215 m3/s.
 Drainage is regulated.
-Since 1978 it is protected as a natural monument of Tatarstan.
+Since 1978, it has been protected as a natural monument of Tatarstan.

 The town of Menzelinsk is located near the river's mouth.
 The notable landmark of the river and the town is an abandoned railway bridge, where the railway was never installed.